Frequently asked questions about shareholder resolutions and the agency agreement

-It enables Market Forces representatives to sign on behalf of the shareholder a request for the specified resolutions and supporting statements to be considered at the relevant companies' forthcoming annual general meetings (AGMs) that are held during the terms of the agreement.
+It enables Market Forces representatives to sign on behalf of the shareholder a request for resolutions and supporting statements to be considered at the relevant companies' forthcoming annual general meetings (AGMs) that are held during the terms of the agreement.
 100 shareholders are needed for such a request.

 If I enter into this agreement appointing Market Forces as my agent what exactly does that enable them to do?

-It enables Market Forces employees to sign a request to the specified company that the company include on the forthcoming notice of meeting for an AGM the proposed resolutions and supporting statements.
-It also enables Market Forces employees to add to, vary or withdraw the resolutions and statements, and to take steps to facilitate this (such as provide your details to the company).
+It enables certain Market Forces representatives to sign a request to the specified company that the company include on a notice of meeting for an AGM the proposed resolutions and supporting statements.
+It also enables Market Forces employees to put forward, amend, withdraw or otherwise vary resolutions and statements, and to take steps to facilitate this (such as provide your details to the company).